jimmycleuren/fireping/docs/docs/getting_started_files/installation_master.md

 Now you are done with the setup of the master and if you go to `http://fireping.develop`, you should see the dashboard.

-if needed, open the hosts file and add your localhost as `fireping.develop` or the server name you chose in it
+If needed, open the hosts file and add your localhost as `fireping.develop` or the server name you chose in it
 ```bash
 sudo vim /etc/hosts
 ```